tianyic/FaRSA/README.md

 ### 3 Data Set Prepration

-Users are expected to offer data file in specific data format if called FaRSA routine needs.
 Data set format that current FaRSA supports is libsvm format, which is suitable for sparse data set.

 **libsvm format** let each row represent each sample.
 The first entry of each row is the label of corresponding sample.
 Features with value as zero are ignored.
 Features with nonzero values are aligned as feature index, colon delimiter, feature value, as below: